frantisekfery/scala-excercise/src/main/resources/theory/Databases.md

 ### Cons
-1) **Write Overhead**: Every **write operation** must be carried out on every replica, which can increase latency for write operations and put additional load on the system.
+1) **Write Overhead**: Every **write operation** must be carried out on every replica, which can increase latency for write operations and put an additional load on the system.
 2) **Data Consistency**: There can be a delay in propagation of updates which may result in temporary inconsistencies between replicas (also known as eventual consistency).
 3) **Storage Cost**: Each replica will consume the same amount of storage as the original database, so costs can